amar47shah/amar47shah.github.com/posts/2016-03-28-lambdaconf-yarvin.markdown

 The first point was frustrating, for sure.
-In De Goes' liberal formulation of a conference governed by "neutral" and impersonal rules, he asked us to choose between meager alternatives: Did we prefer a code-of-conduct covering only behavior at the conference?
-Or one requiring all conference-goers to adhere to some set of personal beliefs?
-How about a code-of-conduct that applied to all behavior, everywhere and all the time?
-De Goes had resigned himself into a narrow set of unappealing choices, and we had to type furiously in little boxes to present the __possibility__ of seeing the issue another way.
+In De Goes' liberal formulation of a conference governed by "neutral" and impersonal rules, he asked us to choose between meager alternatives: Did we prefer a code of conduct that covers only behavior at the conference?
+Or one that requires all conference-goers to adhere to some set of personal beliefs?
+How about a code of conduct that applies to all behavior, everywhere and all the time?
+De Goes had resigned himself to a narrow set of unappealing choices, and we had to type furiously in little boxes to present the __possibility__ of seeing the issue another way.

 But the second point is damning.
-LambdaConf believes that it is fair for speakers to contribute unpaid labor to resolve the problem of Yarvin's inclusion--a problem that results from Yarvin's many egregious public writings.
+LambdaConf believes that it is fair for speakers to contribute unpaid labor to resolve the problem of Yarvin's inclusion -- a problem that results from Yarvin's many egregious public writings.
 So who did LambdaConf appoint to contribute this labor?
 Only the people whom Yarvin has made a pastime of attacking.